Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 Access to information is public, which means anyone can use the directory and marketplace to find enterprises, products, services, and other information.
 Participation in decision-making is limited to cocreators who have contributed time or resources.
 Full use of the shared resources, including having a public profile, adding to the marketplace, or creating a network, is limited to enterprises that meet the minimum standards and are Good Market Approved.

-Those affected by the rules can participate in modifying the rules.
+The participants affected by the rules can participate in changing the rules.

 The community rules, including the minimum standards and the curation policy were developed by cocreators and can be updated and improved by cocreators.